 - One of them or even both will yawn widely to show off their teeth

 - If one cavy headbutts or thumps the other.
 If there’s hair in one of their mouths, the next movement will be a bite.

 At the same time, there can be peaceful actions mistaken for aggressive ones.
 These behaviors range from:

 Not enough space?

 - Get a larger cage whenever you have more than one guinea pig.
-You can check my ultimate large cage buyer guide from here.
+You can check out my ultimate large cage buyer’s guide.